austinstover/ipe2tikz-images/README.md

 + Exporting gradients and effects is not supported.
 Gradients could in theory be exported as shades, if someone wanted to code it.
 Effects probably cannot be implemented within PGF/TikZ.
-+ Exporting bitmapped images is now supported.
-Bitmapped images are produced as individual pdfs.
-You will need `\usepackage{graphicx}` in the preamble to display them in the TikZ drawing.
++ Exporting embedded images is now supported.
+Embedded images are saved as individual pdfs.
+You will need `\usepackage{graphicx}` in your document preamble to display them in your TikZ drawing.
 + Only the current page, and the current view on that page, are exported.
 + Exporting symbols (marks and arrows) from stylesheets is now supported for symbols with Ipe's normal marks and arrows.
 Symbols that use the special attribute values `sym-stroke` and `sym-fill` are now supported.
+However, other marks and arrows may not be supported.
 + The ipelet won't export tilings / fill patterns from stylesheets either;
   these must also be done by hand.
 It requires a bit of work to define a new fill pattern in TikZ.
 For this reason, only the fill patterns that are